iterorganization/IMAS-Validator/docs/source/courses/basic/write.rst

             bla bla
             bla bla

-You can write tests that combine multiple IDSs by adding both in the ``@validator`` decorator.
+You can write tests that combine multiple IDSs by adding both of their names in the ``@validator`` decorator.
 In that case the occurrence numbers need to be explicitly added like ``@validator("summary:0", "core_profiles:0")``.

 Exercise 7